Chief Executive Officer

 Janet Ransom, PhD

 President and Co-founder of Fast-Track Drugs and Biologics, Dr. Ransom has over 25 years experience in biomedical research including product inception, research, development, clinical trials, and product licensure.
-She has managed diverse projects including the development of therapeutic cancer vaccines, therapeutic biological products and drugs to treat carcinomas, genetically engineered T cells for the treatment of AIDS/HIV, antitoxins for the treatment of neurotoxins, biological defense vaccines, medications for the treatment of substance abuse, and cardiovascular disease in vitro diagnostic tests.
+She has managed diverse projects including the development of therapeutic cancer vaccines, therapeutic biological products and drugs to treat carcinomas, genetically engineered T cells for the treatment of AIDS/HIV, antitoxins for the treatment of neurotoxins, biological defense vaccines, pipeline for the treatment of substance abuse, and cardiovascular disease in vitro diagnostic tests.
 Depending upon the development phase of these projects, she was involved with the regulatory development strategy, clinical trial design, pre-clinical development plans, and data analysis and reporting to support product licensure.
 Dr. Ransom has designed and written Phase 1, 2, 3, and 4 clinical protocols to assess the safety and therapeutic effect of numerous biological and chemical agents for the treatment of malignancies.
 Furthermore, she has analyzed data from multi-institutional clinical trials and written the Clinical Summary Reports of numerous phase 2 and 3 studies according to the ICH Guidelines for inclusion in Biologics License Applications and New Drug Applications.
 Her clinical trials coordination activities have included the development of a clinical data management system using an Oracle database, electronic data capturing technology, and web-based applications to collect, store, analyze and report pre-clinical and clinical data in support of therapeutic product development for government and pharmaceutical clients.
 She established systems specifications and implemented system installation, validation, release for production, and system oversight for multiple large multicenter clinical trials enrolling thousands of study participants.

 Director of Clinical Research Services